 The picture of this dish says it all.
 Just looking at it makes me want to run to the butcher shop for some luscious Irish lamb chops!
 I may be bias, but at this moment I have to announce that there is absolutely no better lamb in the world.

 I took a train trip yesterday and while gazing out the window I passed fields and fields of grazing sheep and lambs.
-They can be seen everywhere munching down on the famously colored green grass of this lovely place.
+They can be seen everywhere munching down on the famous green grass in Ireland.

-I grew up eating the best lamb stews in the world and only realized that fact when I moved away and could not find lamb that equalled it anywhere.
+I grew up eating the best lamb stew in the world and only realized that fact when I moved away and could not find lamb that equalled it anywhere.

-The cut of lamb that I prefer for lamb stew is gigot chops, and if you can find them, you are on your way to making something fabulous.
-You will also need to follow my brilliant recipe (if I do say so myself!)
+The cut of lamb that I prefer for lamb stew is the gigot chop, and if you can find them, you are on your way to making something fabulous.

 You will need:

 4 to 6 lamb Gigot chops (if they are large, use 4.
 If you cannot find gigot chops, use a cut from the shoulder)

 coarse sea-salt or kosher salt to season chops (about 2 tsp)